 Diagnostic tests may include:

-- X-ray.
-This test that uses electromagnetic energy beams to make images of internal tissues, bones,
+X-ray.
+This test uses electromagnetic energy beams to make images of internal tissues, bones,

 and organs onto film.

-- Computed tomography scan (also called a CT or CAT scan).
-This procedure uses a combination of X-rays and computer technology to make images
+CT scan.
+This procedure uses a combination of X-rays and a computer to make detailed images

 attached to the scalp.

-- Magnetic resonance imaging (MRI).
-This test uses large magnets, radiofrequency energy, and a computer to make detailed
+MRI.
+This test uses large magnets, radio waves, and a computer to make detailed images

 How is a head injury treated?